U.N. renews call for human rights monitoring in Western Sahara

 After sending the report to the council on Thursday, the United Nations issued at least two revised versions of it over the course of several hours.
 The latest version removes the term "monitoring mechanism" and only refers to "monitoring."

-Ahmed Boukhari, the Polisario's U.N. representative, said he was disappointed Ban's report did not go further, adding that Rabat and Paris were putting pressure on the world body.
+Ahmed Boukhari, the Polisario's U.N. representative, told Reuters he was disappointed Ban's report didn't go further, adding that Rabat and Paris were putting pressure on the world body.

-"Morocco with the help of France are placing the U.N. in a very uncomfortable situation," he said in an email.
+"Morocco with the help of France are placing the U.N. in a very uncomfortable situation," he said.

 French U.N.
 Ambassador Gerard Araud rejected the allegation, saying in a statement to Reuters, "France formally denies any interference with the U.N.
 Secretariat."